prajnasb/prajnasb/README.md

 Hi folks,

 i'm Prajna Bhandary, I love problem solving & coding with a deep passion for technology.
 I always look forward to try my hands on latest technology.
 I firmly believe that technology has the potential to change this world and make it a better place.
-I want to apply my knowledge in the field of AI & robotics, to solve real life problems for social good.
+I want to apply my knowledge in the field of AI & robotics, to solve real world problems.

 💼 any freelance work? do reach at prajnasbhandary@gmail.com :)

-💬 ask me about my work in linkedin, i am happy to help;
+💬 Want to know more about my work? ping me in linkedin, i am happy to help;

 languages and tools: